Contrast-Security-OSS/contrastscan-action/README.md

 4. Update the filepath in the workflow file to specfy the location of the built artifact or file to scan
   ![image](https://user-images.githubusercontent.com/24421341/195884756-d83e7c02-bea5-427c-a391-6808e5b489aa.png)

-6. Create a branch of your code to add the Contrast Scan action to your workflow.
-This branch is typically located at ./github/workflows/build.yml
-7. Add contrastscan-action to your workflow and commit.
-8. After committing, create a Pull Request (PR) to merge the update back to your main branch.
+5. After committing, create a Pull Request (PR) to merge the update back to your main branch.
 Creating the PR triggers the scan to run.
 The extra "Code Scanning" check appears in the PR

 ## Required inputs